 Connecting with the wider Triratna movement

-Includes travel costs for our Chair to attends the international Chairs meeting, travel costs for overseas teachers (which is recuperated by retreats they lead), and a small amount given to help other Triratna projects.
+Includes travel costs for our Chair to attend the international Chairs meeting, travel costs for overseas teachers (which is recuperated by retreats they lead), and a small amount given to help other Triratna projects.

 Includes both online and print advertising which has proven effective for introducing new people to our activities.